chalupagrande/nn-rps/README.md

 ## Introduction

 I wanted to learn more about Neural Networks and Deep Learning.
-This project uses [Synpatic](https://github.com/cazala/synaptic) (a javascript neural network library for NodeJS and the Browser) to create the Nearal Networks.
-I wanted to see if I could design a Neural Network that would win in Rock Paper Scissors a statistically significant about of times above random.
-This project and right up are official entries into the Austin Recreation Center's Science Fair Competition.
+This project uses [Synpatic](https://github.com/cazala/synaptic) (a javascript neural network library for NodeJS and the Browser) to create the Neural Networks.
+I wanted to see if I could design a Neural Network that would win in Rock Paper Scissors a statistically significant amount of times above random.
+This project and write up are official entries into the Austin Recreation Center's Science Fair Competition.

 ## Materials
 - SynapticJS